Mrs Gallimore-Johnson is our class teacher who encourages and helps us to become confident and happy learners for life.

 Our afternoon sessions are varied and ensure that the children learn about the wider curriculum.
 Each week we practise mindfulness and yoga, bake, explore our school Forest School area, learn about famous artists, take part in fun science experiences, learn French and have specialist sports coaches teaching a variety of physical development activities.

 We also run a Stay and Play session for new starters and children aged 2 years plus each week to help with transitions and to encourage children to play alongside and cooperatively with their peers.
 Each session includes a story or song, a time to play, an activity and a snack.

-In Nursery we have daily phonics sessions focusing on one sound a week using the Jolly Phonics schedule.
-Letters and Sounds scheme.
+In Nursery we have daily phonics sessions focusing on one sound a week using the Jolly Phonics schedule and Letters and Sounds scheme.
 Each session includes songs with interactive actions to make them more memorable and an activity to help the children associate the sound with familiar items.
 These sessions are tailored to each child’s individual ability therefore ensuring that everyone learns at their own pace.
 Reading books linked to these sounds are also available to children and parents you request them.

 Each week we focus our learning on a specific book or song.
 The children are given activities to help with their understanding from sequencing the story to enhance their recall, or asked to put on a play using props which they make on our outdoor stage, lists of ingredients from the shops alongside a supermarket based role-play area or simply marks on a piece of paper to help them to celebrate the fact that they are unique.